M4A1SD/whatsapp-bot/README.md

 # WhatsApp Bot

-A WhatsApp bot application built with FastAPI and pywa.
+A WhatsApp bot application built with FastAPI and pywa wrapper.

 ## Setup

-1. Make sure you have Python 3.7+ installed
-2. Install dependencies:
+1. Install dependencies:
    ```
    pip install -r requirements.txt
+   maybe pip install -e .?
    ```
-3. Set up your environment variables in a `.env` file:
+3. Set up your environment variables in a `.env` file like in the example:
    ```
    PHONE_NUMBER_ID_WA=your_phone_id
    ACCESS_TOKEN_WA=your_access_token